psychemedia/storytelling-notes/twa-sisters-binnorie.md

 7 ' O sister, sister, give me your hand,
 And I'll make you lady of all my land.'

-8 ' O I 'll not lend to you my hand,
+8 ' O I'll not lend to you my hand,
 But I'll be lady of your land.'

 9 ' O sister, sister, give me your glove,
-And I 'll make you lady of my true love.'
+And I'll make you lady of my true love.'

-10 * It 's I'll not lend to you my glove,
+10 ' It's I'll not lend to you my glove,
 But I'll be lady of your true love.'

 11 Sometimes she sank, and sometimes she swam,